 A case can also be made in the professional realm.
 Every discipline has a code of ethics for behavior in the workplace that stresses “best practices.”
 Implicit in the demand for best practices is that you bring your best self to the enterprise of caring for others.
 And one’s best self includes proper diet, adequate rest and time off from the caregiving role.
 For the professional helper, then, self care becomes an ethical responsibility.

 So whether you are caring for a loved one, or working as a helper or caregiver, your own self care is essential in providing the best possible care for others.

 There are dozens of books and workshops to be found on this topic, but simply stated, the best self-care involves one’s own self awareness about the kinds of activities that truly relax and energize, and one size does not fit all.
 Only you know how best to use your self-care time.
 For some, it might be taking a half hour and escaping into a good book.
 For others it might involve a walk in nature or some other physical acitivity.
 Or it might involve a resolution to get more sleep.
 Don’t be afraid to experiment and try new things.
 You will know by your reaction to the acitivity whether it is helpful for you.
 If it seems like “another chore” that will be a sign to try something different.

 Always remember – your own life and well being matters too!
 So ask yourself, right now – “What small “self-indulgent’ thing can I do for myself each and every single day.

 Remember, you are not obligated to set yourself on fire in order to keep others warm.

-Blair Collins is a registered social worker who has over 30 years’ experience working in a wide variety of not-for-profit settings, including hospice palliative care.
-Presently Blair is a Provincial Marriage Commissioner, and continues to offer a variety of workshops and presentations.
+Written by Blair Collins.
+Blair is a registered social worker who has over 30 years of experience working in a wide variety of not-for-profit settings, including hospice palliative care.
+Presently, Blair is a Provincial Marriage Commissioner, and continues to offer a variety of workshops and presentations.